-- Receives final prospective Reinsurance Subsidy payments from MARx. - MARx uses the following information to calculate the prospective Reinsurance subsidy. - Reinsurance pmpm estimate in the plan's approved bid (from HPMS). - Monthly enrollment. - Receives DIR and plan type from HPMS. - Receives GDCA and GDCB reported on PDEs from DDPS/DBC. - PRS calculates the Reinsurance Subsidy. - PRS calculates the difference between prospective Reinsurance and the actual Reinsurance Subsidy.
+- Receives final prospective Reinsurance Subsidy payments from MARx.
+MARx uses the following information to calculate the prospective Reinsurance subsidy. - Reinsurance pmpm estimate in the plan's approved bid (from HPMS). - Monthly enrollment. - Receives DIR from HPMS. - Receives GDCA, GDCB, and Estimated POS Rebate data reported on PDEs from DDPS. - PRS calculates the Reinsurance Subsidy. - PRS calculates the difference between the actual Reinsurance Subsidy and the prospective Reinsurance Subsidy.

-Remember that Fallback plans, Flexible and Fixed Payment Capitated Demonstration plans, and Employer Group Waiver Plans (EGWPs) that operate on a non-calendar year basis are excluded from reinsurance reconciliation.
-EGWPs that operate on a calendar-year basis are subject to reinsurance reconciliation (they are not paid prospective reinsurance but they do receive retrospective reinsurance payment based on costs reported on PDEs and in the DIR report for reconciliation).
+Remember that Flexible and Fixed Payment Capitated Demonstration plans, and Employer Group Waiver Plans (EGWPs) that operate on a non-calendar year basis are excluded from reinsurance reconciliation.
+EGWPs that operate on a calendar-year basis are subject to reinsurance reconciliation (they are not paid prospective reinsurance, but they do receive retrospective reinsurance payment based on costs reported on PDEs and in the DIR report for reconciliation).
 EGWPs that operate on a non-calendar year basis receive no federal reinsurance subsidy.

-12.8.2 Reinsurance Data Oversight
+12.10.2 Reinsurance Data Oversight